bioforensics/MicroHapulator/README.md

 **MicroHapulator** is a package for analyzing and interpreting microhaplotype sequence data for forensic analysis.
 It provides tools for genotyping as well as deterministic and probabilistic interpretation of simple and complex samples.
-It also provides tools for constructing mock genotypes and simulating MPS sequencing of simple and complex samples.
+It also provides tools for constructing mock genotypes and simulating MPS sequencing of single- and multiple-contributor samples.
-MicroHapulator relies on microhap annotations and population allele frequencies from [MicroHapDB](https://github.com/bioforensics/microhapdb) and the MPS error models included with [InSilicoSeq](https://github.com/HadrienG/InSilicoSeq/).
+MicroHapulator relies on microhap marker definitions and population allele frequencies from [MicroHapDB](https://github.com/bioforensics/microhapdb) and the MPS error models included with [InSilicoSeq](https://github.com/HadrienG/InSilicoSeq/).

 ## Installation